giacomogagliano/noiz_backup1/README.md

 ## Architectural design

-The zion-network-state is set to work on a distributed server system of Kubernetes Clusters.
+The noiz-network-state is set to work on a distributed server system of Kubernetes Clusters.
 Therefore, every application is meant to run in a containerized environement, where the connection between services happens inside the